Civic Semester US Southwest

-We expect that COVID-19 will continue to impact our ability to travel and engage with communities in the fall semester, and we have built the Civic Semester program to allow students to participate in meaningful programming while maintaining CDC-recommended precautions like social distancing, masking, etc. We will adjust COVID protocols and interactions with local organizations and communities based on federal, state, and local public health information and guidance.
+We continue to adjust COVID protocols and interactions with local organizations and communities based on federal and local public health information and guidance.
 Our first priority will always be the health and safety of our students, instructors, and those in our host communities.

 Eligibility & How to Apply